 Meet The Team

-Nadia is the editor and founder of Archaeology Worldwide.
+Nadia is the co-founder, editor, and publisher of Archaeology Worldwide.

 An author, editor, and journalist, she studied archaeology and anthropology at Cambridge University before taking a PhD in archaeology from University College London.